 You probably need to watch this video to have a moving picture of what am saying.

 These LG TVs connect/integrate with virtual assistants like Alexa and Google Assistant (the very best).
-They can enable users to ask questions while watching their favorite contents and allows them to see the answers on the screen.
+They can enable users to ask questions while watching their favorite content and allows them to see the answers on the screen.

 Through LG TVs with ThinQ or with its remote controller, users can control other smart home devices like MAGIC.
-No wonder, the remote controller is called “magic remote”.
+No wonder, the remote controller is called a “magic remote”.

 They can also mow the lawns in your backyard.

-Robomow’s robotic lawn mowers are one of the very best and have been around for over 2 decades.
+Robomow’s robotic lawn mowers are one of the best and have been around for over 2 decades.

-Robomow’s mowers are lawn-friendly (they won’t mess with your lawns), user-friendly, and family friendly.
+Robomow’s mowers are lawn-friendly (they won’t mess with your lawns), user-friendly, and family-friendly.

 Keep your grass greener and be the envy of your neighbors by doing absolutely nothing, other than purchasing an autonomous robotic lawn mower.

-Beyond Robomow’s mowers, there are other great robotic lawn mowers such as Husqvarna Automower, Worx models and Honda Miimo among others.
+Beyond Robomow’s mowers, there are other great robotic lawn mowers such as Husqvarna Automower, Worx models, and Honda Miimo among others.

-“the smoke alarm that thinks, speaks and alerts your phone” Nest Protect
+“the smoke alarm that thinks, speaks, and alerts your phone” Nest Protect

 The Nest Protect is another incredible example of artificial intelligence in homes.
-It is a smoke alarm developed by Google and is able to detect smokes and tell you where the danger is on your phone.
+It is a smoke alarm developed by Google and is able to detect smoke and tell you where the danger is on your phone.

-To put the icing on the cake, this AI-powered smoke alarm can tell the difference between steam and smoke; only few smoke detectors can accomplish this feat.
+To put the icing on the cake, this AI-powered smoke alarm can tell the difference between steam and smoke; only a few smoke detectors can accomplish this feat.